bufbuild/docs.buf.build/docs/bsr/user-management.md

 ### Member

-- Can view resources and users within the organization.
+- Can view the organization and its members.
+- Have the [Base resource role](#base-resource-roles) over the organizations resources, which defaults to [Write](#write).

 ### Base resource roles